pthan1/readme/README.md

 To run the application:

-You can see this application on the following link;
+You can see this application on the following link:

 [Readme](https://readme-2107.herokuapp.com/)